cadiza/personal-blog/content/blog/what-is-docker/index.md

 The heart of any Docker development project is the Docker engine, i.e. an open source client-server application available to all users in the current version on all established platforms.

 The components that make up the basic architecture of this engine are: a daemon with server functions, a programming interface (API) based on REST (Representational State Transfer) and the operating system terminal (Command-Line Interface, CLI) as the user interface (client).

+Docker allows you to start, stop or manage software containers directly from the console.
+With the `docker` command and commands such as `build`, `pull` or `run`, it is possible to communicate with the daemon, allowing both client and server to be on the same system.